 As a soloist, Kana has presented recitals in prominent venues and media outlets across the globe.
 Including performances in Tokyo, Sendai (Japan), Stuttgart (Germany), Sint-Truiden (Belgium), New York, Michigan, Los Angeles, Seattle, and on Classical KING FM, among others.
 Her recent appearance at the Classical KING FM's Northwest Live Session was featured among NPR Music Live Sessions’ Top 4 Most-Viewed Songs in February 2025.

-Kana is an active collaborator with instrumentalists and composers, regularly performing in recitals, album and film recordings, and the premiere performances of new works.
+Kana is an active collaborator with instrumentalists and composers, regularly performing in recitals, record and film recordings, and the premiere performances of new works.
 She has been involved in premiering a wide repertoire of works including those by award-winning composer Billy Childs.
 Actively commissioning new compositions, she is dedicated to redefining marimba repertoire, taking influence across genres and cultures.
 In 2023, Kana founded a commission consortium that saw the premiere of Kaze no Sobyō (風の素描), a brand new work by composer Sana Fujimori.

 Kana earned her Bachelor of Music from Tokyo University of the Arts, her Master of Music from Eastman School of Music (where she received the esteemed Performance Certificate and the Milton Schlesinger Percussion Prize).
 She has received an Artist Diploma from the USC Thornton School of Music, of which she was the first ever percussionist to be accepted into the highly competitive program.
 She is the 2025 Outstanding Artist Diploma Graduate.

-Kana is an Innovative Percussion Inc. Artist.
+Kana is an Yamaha and Innovative Percussion Inc. Artist.